-Table \ref{tab:taxi} shows the overall performances under both the single-task (ST-*) setting and the multi-task (MT-*) setting for all investigated models.
-We make the following observations: \begin{itemize}[leftmargin=15pt] \item \textbf{Deep Learning or Not}: Given sufficient data (e.g. 10 days, 1-2 months), deep learning models including CNN, LSTM, GCN, and GAT outperform time-series forecasting methods like HA and LR.
-This illustrates the power of deep learning in spatio-temporal predictions and the advantage of leveraging correlations in both Euclidean and non-Euclidean spaces. \item \textbf{Multi-task or Not}: Among all 22 tasks, multi-task models achieve the lowest RMSE in \textbf{15 (68.2\%)} tasks, and the lowest MAE in \textbf{15 (68.2\%)} tasks.
-For each model, MT-* outperforms ST-* in \textbf{80 (90.9\%)} cases in terms of RMSE and \textbf{66 (75\%)} cases in terms of MAE.
-We conclude that taxi service predictions can be improved through a simple multi-task method, weight sharing, which verifies the connections among heterogeneous taxi service data and paves way for future research in multi-task spatio-temporal predictions. \item \textbf{Graph Models or Not}: Among all the prediction tasks, CNN-based models (CNN, LSTM) achieve the best performances in most cases, while GNN-based models (GCN, GAT) work well in Beijing only, which has the largest map size with the most complex intra-city relations.
-We conclude that in cities with large map sizes, incorporating graphs to model region-wise connections will improve prediction accuracy, while in cities with small map sizes, incorporating graphs will hurt performance.
-One possible reason is that graphs built on a limited number of regions tend to be dense, as shown in Table \ref{tab:stats}, which causes over-smoothing \cite{li2018deeper}. \end{itemize}
+Table \ref{tab:taxi} illustrates the comprehensive performance of all the models examined in both the single-task (ST-*) and the multi-task (MT-*) settings.
+Our analysis of the results leads us to the following observations: \begin{itemize} \item \textbf{Deep Learning or Not}: When provided with ample data (e.g., 10 days, 1-2 months), deep learning models such as CNN, LSTM, GCN, and GAT exhibit superior performance compared to traditional time-series forecasting methods such as HA and LR.
+This highlights the potency of deep learning in spatio-temporal predictions and the benefits of utilizing information in both Euclidean and non-Euclidean spaces. \item \textbf{Multi-task or Not}: Out of the 22 tasks examined, multi-task models exhibit the lowest RMSE in \textbf{15 (68.2\%)} tasks and the lowest MAE in \textbf{19 (86.4\%)} tasks.
+Our findings suggest that a simple multi-task learning approach, utilizing weight sharing, can enhance taxi service predictions by establishing connections among diverse taxi mobility data.
+This study paves the way for future research in multi-task spatio-temporal predictions. \item \textbf{Graph Models or Not}: Among the 16 tasks conducted in Beijing, Shanghai, Shenzhen, Chongqing, GNN models exhibit the lowest RMSE in \textbf{8 (50\%)} tasks and the lowest MAE in \textbf{all} tasks except for Xi'an and Chengdu where CNN models outperform all other models in all tasks.
+Our analysis, as presented in Table \ref{tab:stats}, reveals that Xi'an and Chengdu have significantly smaller map sizes than the other cities.
+We conclude that in cities with large map sizes, incorporating graphs to model region-wise connections can significantly enhance prediction accuracy, while in cities with small map sizes, incorporating graphs may actually impair performance.
+One possible explanation for this phenomenon is that graphs built on a limited number of regions tend to be dense, resulting in over-smoothing \cite{li2018deeper}. \end{itemize}